Who's Who (UK): Reliability and accuracy

 The accuracy of Who's Who 1940 was praised by the Journal of the Royal Institute of Public Health and Hygiene, and the reliability of that edition was praised by The Tennessee Teacher.
 The accuracy of Who's Who 1941 was praised by the Journal of the Royal Institute of Public Health and Hygiene, by the Irish Law Times and Solicitors' Journal and by the Municipal Journal & Local Government Administrator.
 The accuracy of Who's Who, 1942 was praised by the Journal of the Royal Institute of Public Health and Hygiene and by The Accountant.
 The accuracy of Who's Who, 1943 was praised by the Medical Press and Circular.
 The accuracy of certain entries in Who's Who, 1944 was praised by the Journal of the Royal Institute of Public Health and Hygiene.
 The accuracy of Who's Who, 1946 was praised by the Irish Law Times and Solicitors' Journal.
 The accuracy of Who's Who, 1949 was praised by Subscription Books Bulletin.

 In 1957, the reliability of Who's Who was praised by Ajit Kumar Mukherjee.

-The accuracy and reliability of Who's Who 1970 was praised by Bodhan S Wynar.
+The accuracy and reliability of Who's Who 1970 was praised by Bohdan Stephan Wynar.
 The accuracy of Who's Who 1973 was praised by Reference and Subscription Books Reviews.
 In 1974, the reliability of Who's Who was praised by John Richard Meredith Wilson.
 In 1975, the accuracy of Who's Who was praised by Carolyn Sue Peterson.